domapic/domapic-controller/README.md

 Controller server for Domapic domotic systems.

-Control all your Domapic Services and program them to interact automatically using provided interface.
+Control all your Domapic Services and program them to interact automatically using the provided web interface.
 Install Domapic plugins to connect Domapic with other domotic systems or online services.

 ## Prerequisites